Ace your TExES

 - Select "Current Registrations" at the side menu

-- Select "Re-schedule/Cancel" to re-schedule or cancel your
+- Select "Re-schedule/Cancel" to re-schedule or cancel

 exam